offen/docker-volume-backup/README.md

 ### Run custom commands during the backup lifecycle

 In certain scenarios it can be required to run specific commands before and after a backup is taken (e.g. dumping a database).
-When mounting the Docker socket into the `docker-volume-backup` container, you can define pre- and post-commands that will be run in the context of the target container.
+When mounting the Docker socket into the `docker-volume-backup` container, you can define pre- and post-commands that will be run in the context of the target container (it is also possible to run commands inside the `docker-volume-backup` container itself using this feature).
 Such commands are defined by specifying the command in a `docker-volume-backup.[step]-[pre|post]` label where `step` can be any of the following phases of a backup lifecyle:

 - `archive` (the tar archive is created)